voschezang/coding-handbook/software-engineering.md

 There doesn't exist a method that guarantees bug-free code.
 Don't make assumptions about the reliability of code but instead verify it.
 This requires the following points:

-- Transparency, Traceability, Visibility.
+- Visibility, Transparency, Traceability

+    - Clear documentation; from high to low level, including relevant assumptions.
-    - E.g. (predictive) monitoring and alerting.
+    - (predictive) monitoring and alerting.
     - Ensure that there is up-to-date documentation that is clear and covers both the components and the interactions of the system.

-- Testing.
+- Software Quality

-    -  E.g. a sandbox-environment that is effectively equivalent to the production-environment.
+    - Code quality, decent code coverage.
+Good unit-tests and complementing integration tests.
         - Multiple levels of testing.
 E.g. `unit, system, functional, performance`.
+        - Representative tests.
+E.g. a sandbox-environment that is effectively equivalent to the production-environment.

+    - Clear documentation and specification; from high to low level, including relevant assumptions.
+        - This allows obsolete code to be more easily removed, eventually reducing the entropy of a codebase.

 - Automation.

+- Good software, system and organizational architecture.

     - Teams that are in control of their own application.
 Without agency they cannot realistically be accountable.

     - A third-party should not be able to change the application outside the control of the team itself.
 Consider hair triggers and safety caps.

         - > You build it you run it.

     - The team should be able (authorized) to block the release of a change they don't support.

     - Communication between teams and departments.
 Both personal and using proper APIs.

 - Risk management.
 E.g. thread modeling.
 See [management principles](management-principles.md).